 Faculty interested in adopting the text can contact Flatworld Knowledge for a complimentary, printed desk copy, or fill out the online copy request form on the firm’s website.
-Also note that in addition to the free, full-text online, FWK sells print-on-demand, tablet, and bound paperback versions for students at prices that start at $19.95.
+Also note that in addition to the full-text online, FWK sells print-on-demand, tablet, and bound paperback versions.

 Podcasts.
 The last complete semester of podcasts for my classes is linked below, as is the link to the current semester podcasts.
 These should provide faculty with a blueprint for how this content might be effectively presented.
 Enjoy!